Free startup ideas.Browse

 The compliance-driven workflow

 Any workflow tied to a regulation has guaranteed budget.
-SOC 2, HIPAA, GDPR, ISO 27001, payment compliance.
-The buyer didn't choose to spend the money — the regulator did.
-The SaaS just makes compliance cheaper than the manual alternative.
+SOC 2, HIPAA, GDPR, ISO 27001.
+The buyer didn't choose to spend the money—the regulator did.
+The SaaS just makes compliance cheaper.

 06